-The proposed work consists of dredging the Twitch Cove and Big Thorofare channels at Smith Island to their authorized depth of 7 feet (MLLW), plus two feet of allowable overdepth, and a width of 60 feet.
-The Corps plans to hydraulically dredge approximately 78,000 cubic yards of material consisting of mud, sand, silt, and shell and combinations thereof (Map 1).
-The dredged material will be beneficially used to enhance the habitat of Swan Island, which is part of the Martin National Wildlife Refuge at Smith Island (Map 2).
+The proposed work consists of dredging the North East River channel to its authorized depth of seven feet mean lower low water, plus two feet of allowable overdepth, and a width of 60 feet (Map 1).
+The Corps plans to dredge approximately 100,000 cubic yards of material consisting of combinations of clay, mud, sand, silt, and shell.
+Dredging operations will be performed by hydraulic pipeline dredging.
+The material will be placed via pipeline to an existing upland placement site (Map 2).

-A review of data generated for preparation of the Environmental Assessment, including a preliminary 404(b)(1) evaluation, indicates that no significant environmental impacts are expected.
-Therefore, preparation of an Environmental Impact Statement is not warranted.
-National Environmental Policy Act (NEPA) documentation addressing the environmental issues of the placement site construction is being prepared.
-The proposed placement site construction complies with and will be conducted in a manner consistent with the approved Maryland Coastal Zone Management Program.
-The project will comply with the Endangered Species Act, and provisions of the Magnuson-Stevens Fishery Conservation and Management act, as amended, and will not have any adverse effect on endangered species or essential fish habitat for federally managed species.
+The proposed maintenance dredging of the North East River is being reviewed for environmental impacts in accordance with the National Environmental Policy Act.
+Information provided in the required Environmental Assessment and preliminary 404(b)(1) evaluation suggests that no significant environmental impacts are expected from this dredging project.
+Preparation of an Environmental Impact Statement is not warranted.
+Any construction at the existing placement site will be conducted in a manner consistent with the approved Maryland Coastal Zone Management Program.
+The project will comply with the Endangered Species Act and provisions of the Magnuson-Stevens Fishery Conservation and Management Act, as amended, and will not have any adverse effect on endangered species or essential fish habitat for federally managed species.

-The Corps will coordinate the project with the following Federal, State and local agencies: U.S. Environmental Protection Agency; U.S. Department of Interior, Fish and Wildlife Service; U.S. Department of Commerce, National Marine Fisheries Service; Maryland Department of the Environment; Maryland Department of Natural Resources, and Maryland Historical Trust; and Somerset County, Maryland.
+The Corps will coordinate the project with the following federal, state, and local agencies: the United States Environmental Protection Agency; the United States Fish and Wildlife Service; the National Marine Fisheries Service; the Maryland Department of the Environment; the Maryland Department of Natural Resources; the Maryland Historical Trust; and Cecil County, Maryland.

 Any person who has an interest that may be affected by the placement of this dredged material may request a public hearing.
-The request must be submitted in writing to the District Engineer, US Army Corps of Engineers, Baltimore District, PO Box 1715, Baltimore, Maryland 21203-1715, within 30 days of the date of this notice and must clearly set forth the interest that may be affected and the manner in which the interest may be affected by this activity.
+The request must be submitted in writing to the District Engineer, US Army Corps of Engineers, Baltimore District, 2 Hopkins Plaza, Baltimore, Maryland 21201, within 30 days of the date of this notice and must clearly set forth the interest that may be affected and the manner in which the interest may be affected by this activity.
 The Corps will complete environmental documentation for this project, which will be available upon request.